jayanthkoushik/corgy/docs/corgy.md

 `Corgy` recognizes a number of special annotations, which are used to control how the argument is parsed.

+**NOTE**: If any of the following annotations are unavilable in the Python version being used, you can import them from `typing_extension` (which is available on PyPI).

 **Annotated**:
 `typing.Annotated` can be used to add a help message: